 What’s the Word: Filmmaking Technical Terms

-Pre-production: the planning process of a production.
-This is similar to dress rehearsal for a play.
-Producers and department heads go through each element to fix any kinks before production begins.
+Pre-production: The planning process of a production.
+This is similar to a dress rehearsal for a play.
+Producers and department heads go through each element to fix any kinks before the production begins.
 This is the first step in filmmaking.

-Outro: Intended to wrap the entire video by answering any final questions that the viewer could still have
+Outro: Intended to finish or wrap the entire video by answering any final questions that the viewer could still have.

-Post-Production: the tasks completed after filming/shooting, such as editing, graphics, and more.
+Post-Production: The tasks completed after filming/shooting, such as editing, incorporating graphics, creating animations, and more.
 This is the final step in the filmmaking process.